Testing for financial crashes using the Log Periodic Power Law mode: The LPPL

 where:\\

 The ranges of values given for both $\beta$ and $\omega$ are based on the observed parameters of crashes for many stock markets \cite{J:2003}.
-These ranges for $\beta$ and $\omega$, rather than any goodness-of-fit test, are used to identify the bubbles that precede crashes.
+Researchers tend to rely on established ranges for $\beta$ and $\omega$, rather than any goodness-of-fit test, to identify the bubbles that precede crashes.

-Empirical studies that fit the LPPL to financial data make a number of claims: \begin{enumerate} \item The mechanism that characterizes traders on financial markets is one in which they mutually influence each other within local neighborhoods.
-This leads, in turn to co-ordinated behavior through a martingale condition, which in the extreme can lead to a bubble and then a crash (see e.g., \cite{JLS:2000}). \item Financial crashes are preceded by bubbles with fluctuations.
-Both the bubble and the crash can be captured by the LPPL when specific bounds are imposed on the critical parameters $\beta$ and $\omega$ (see e.g., \cite{J:2003, JS:2001}). \item The established parameters are sufficient to distinguish between LPPL fits that precede a crash from those that do not (see e.g., \cite{SJ:2001}).\footnote{ Recently Lin et al. \cite{LRS:2009} carried out such an evaluation on a variant of the LPPL model.} \end{enumerate} In this paper, we examine the first two of the above claims and suggest a new approach for testing them.
+Empirical studies that fit the LPPL model to financial data make a number of claims: \begin{enumerate} \item The mechanism that characterizes traders on financial markets is one in which they mutually influence each other within local neighborhoods.
+This leads, in turn to coordinated behavior through a martingale condition, which in the extreme can lead to a bubble and then a crash (see e.g., \cite{JLS:2000}). \item Endogenously induced financial crashes are preceded by bubbles with fluctuations.
+Both the bubble and the crash can be captured by the LPPL model when specific bounds are imposed on the critical parameters $\beta$ and $\omega$ (see e.g., \cite{J:2003, JS:2001}). \item The values of the parameters $\alpha$ and $\omega$ for the empirically fitted LPPL are sufficient to distinguish between LPPL fits that precede a crash from those that do not (see e.g., \cite{SJ:2001}).\footnote{ \cite{LRS:2009} carried out such an evaluation on a variant of the LPPL model.} \end{enumerate} In this paper, we examine the first two of the above claims and suggest a new approach for testing them.
 The third claim is more controversial; it only makes sense to evaluate it once we have a positive evaluation of the second claim.